“I Can’t Stop Being Angry”

 Now that you understand where the anger comes from, and how our minds are controlled by the body’s drive to survive, you have the conceptual understanding needed to start taking back control of your mind.

-We have consciously chosen to participate in a loving relationship with our spouse, but our bodies and instinctive-reactive-subconscious minds aren’t aware of this.
+We have consciously chosen to participate in an unconditional love relationship with our spouse, but our bodies and instinctive-reactive-subconscious minds don’t include that decision in their calculations.
 When we get into arguments with our spouse, the body perceives a threat as real as being mugged on the street.
 Our bodies are flooded with emotions and chemicals, and we start acting defensively; unless we consciously control our mind and stop the reactions.

 The overall process to finally get a handle on anger is this:

-- Establish this as a new pattern of behavior.
+4. Establish this as a new pattern of behavior.
 Using the right tools over time will create a strong habit that automatically stops reactive anger before it starts.
+You use the habit software of the mind to your advantage.

 What happens initially is that you stop saying things you shouldn’t, even if you’re raging inside.
-And right away your home becomes more peaceful.
+And right away your interactions become more peaceful.
+But this is just a start.

-Your body will always be producing the drive-to-survive messages and you may get triggered from time to time.
-However, you will have the tools and habits to fight and win every time.
-If you slip, you’ll catch yourself faster and faster.
+Your body will always be producing the drive-to-survive messages and you will still get triggered from time to time.
+However, you will have the tools and habits to win.
+You’ll slip but catch yourself faster and faster.

-Over time you learn to stop not only the outward reaction but also the inner emotional reaction.
+You learn to stop not only the outward reaction but also the inner emotional reaction which is more important.
 You develop a habit of nipping anger in the bud and it becomes so strong and kicks in so quickly that the feeling of anger never has a chance to arise in your mind.
+But that is not enough.

 One day you’ll realize you haven’t gotten angry in a long time.

-I battled anger unsuccessfully for ten years.
-Yet once I began using this process, I was able to win the battle very quickly.
+I battled anger unsuccessfully for ten years using all kinds of methods from psychological to spiritual but I never learned what I needed until I realized it was up to me to connect the dots and create a system that was pointed and effective.
+I was motivated because of the needs of my clients who I was able to see more objectively.
+But, then once I began using my process, I was able to win the battle very quickly.
 I have conquered anger, my clients have conquered anger, and you can too.
+The process is methodical.

 We’ve gone over the whole process of how the mind works, what causes anger, and how to overcome it.
-In this three-step plan that I and my clients have used to conquer anger, I’ve given you a deeper and more useful understanding than you could get from any anger management class and made it relevant for marriage.
+In this four-step plan that I and my clients have used to conquer anger, I’ve given you a deeper and more useful understanding than you could get from any anger management class and which is relevant for marriage.

 If you’d like more on this topic, and even the techniques we teach, then I suggest you look at the system I developed.
 The first part of my complete marriage system specifically addresses how to control anger and negative emotions.
 If you sign up for the free trial, you’ll be able to take a look at it at no cost.

-You’ll also get to see other parts of the system which walks you through my proprietary step-by-step process of rebuilding your marriage from the ground up, in only 12 weeks.
-We’ve been continually refining this process by working with countless couples over the last 15 years.
+You’ll also get to see other parts of the system which walk you through my proprietary step-by-step process of rebuilding your marriage from the ground up.
+We’ve been continually refining this process by working with countless couples over the last 20+ years.

 Finally, if you’d like more insights on marriage beyond anger, look right below this post and get my “Top 10 Do’s and Don’ts For Marriage.”
 These are the key lessons we have learned through helping couples over the last 15 years.